Review and road test of the Land Rover Range Rover Sport SVR

 Market and Model

-No Range Rover Sport is what you'd call cheap: even the basic Si4 costs around £64,000.
-For the SVR, though, you'll be charged an even more mind-blowing price - around £101,000.
+No Range Rover Sport is what you'd call cheap: even the basic P300 costs around £68,000.
+For the SVR, though, you'll be charged an even more mind-blowing price - around £102,000.
 That would buy you a very smart Jaguar or Porsche.

-The Range Rover Sport SVR is only offered in one trim level, but you'll be glad to know that the spec sheet is fitting for a top-of-the-range Range Rover.
+The Range Rover Sport SVR is offered in standard and 'Carbon Edition' trim levels and either way, you'll be glad to know that the spec sheet is fitting for a top-of-the-range Range Rover.
 As standard, you'll be getting 21-inch alloys, heated leather seats front and rear, an 825W stereo system, three-zone climate control, satellite navigation and a reversing camera, as well as a black-painted roof, automatic lights and wipers, blue Brembo brake callipers and a heated windscreen.

 Fresh technology introduced into this revised model includes two features we really like.
 First, the 'Gesture sunblind' which is opened and closed by an advanced gesture control system that senses an occupant's hand movement.
 All it takes to open the blind is a rearward swipe in front of the rear view mirror, and forwards to close.
 Also desirable are the 'Pixel-laser LED headlights': here, advanced technology provides greater luminance and intelligently blanks sections of LEDs to help to avoid dazzling oncoming drivers.
 We'd also want the 'Advanced Tow Assist' system.
 This takes care of the difficult counter-steering required to position trailers accurately when reversing.
 The driver can simply guide the trailer into the desired space using the rotary controller for the Terrain Response 2 system.